 Mr. Carlos A. Rodríguez Is a cattle rancher in the neighborhood of Barahona in Morovis.
 Mr. Rodríguez was reelected First Vice President of the Puerto Rico Farm Bureau Board in 2019.
-He has been a PRFC director since 2002.
+He has been a PRFC director since 2002 and his term lapsed on 2020.